pamapa/callblocker/README.md

 ## Setup
-There are two ways to connect the callblocker application with your phone system, depending if it is VoIP or analog.
+There are two ways to connect the call blocker application with your phone system, depending if it is VoIP or analog.

 ### Setup using Fritzbox with a IP-phone